Albert2424/TFM/WESTPA/WESTPA_NODES/README.md

-# WESTPA SIMULATION OF PROTEIN AGREGATION
+# WESTPA SIMULATION OF PROTEIN AGREGATION (USING NODES)

 This repository contains all the necessary files to perform the _[WESTPA] simulation of protein agregation_ (WSPA).